Facts about caring

 • In Bristol and South Gloucestershire alone, it is estimated that carers save health and social care services £1.19 billion every year by providing unpaid care.

-• The economic value of the contribution made by carers in Bristol is £755.5 m per year which is the highest in the South West.
+• The economic value of the contribution made by carers in Bristol is £755.5 million per year which is the highest in the southwest.

 • The economic value of the contribution made by carers in South Glos is £439.3 million per year.